devopscodegen/devops-container-image-code-generator/README.md

 This approach shall be used to generate other DevOps code like pipeline code, infrastructure code, database code, deployment code, container deployment code, etc.

-## Constraints
+## Templates
-Currently only works for below constraints
+Currently, templates exist for below language, dependency management tool and middleware combinations
 - language : java
     - dependency management tool : apache_maven
-- middleware : spring_boot_version_2.3.0_and_above middleware.
+        - middlewares : apache_tomcat, spring_boot_version_2.3.0_and_above and spring_boot_version_less_than_2.3.0
+- language : python
+    - dependency management tool : poetry
+        - middlewares : langserve

 ## Future Work
-- Add templates for other languages, dependency management tools and middlewares.
+- Add templates for other language, dependency management tool and middleware combinations.
 - Use other files in the source code repository like README.md, etc. to update the generated container image code.
 - Use low level design document and images to update the generated container image code.